tiprankstipranks

 We have a history of net losses and expect to incur losses for the foreseeable future.
 We may never generate revenues or, if we are able to generate revenues, achieve profitability.

 We were formed in 2007 and since our inception have incurred a net loss in each of our previous operating years.
 Our ability to become profitable depends upon our ability to obtain marketing approval for and generate revenues from sales of our product candidates.
 We have been focused on product development, have not received approval for any of our product candidates, and have not generated any revenues to date.
+Our subsidiary, Citius Oncology, received approval for LYMPHIR in August 2024 and has not generated any revenues to date.
 We have incurred losses in each period of our operations, and we expect to continue to incur losses for the foreseeable future.
 These losses are likely to continue to adversely affect our working capital, total assets, and stockholders' equity.
 The process of developing our product candidates requires significant clinical development, laboratory testing and clinical trials.
 In addition, commercialization of our product candidates will require that we obtain necessary regulatory approvals and establish sales, marketing, and manufacturing capabilities, either through internal hiring or through contractual relationships with others.
 We expect to incur substantial losses for the foreseeable future as a result of anticipated increases in our research and development costs, including costs associated with conducting preclinical testing and clinical trials, and regulatory compliance activities.
-We incurred net losses of $33,640,646 and $23,054,434 for the years ended September 30, 2022 and 2021, respectively.
-At September 30, 2022, we had stockholders' equity of $102,825,865 and an accumulated deficit of $129,688,467.
-Our net cash used in operating activities was $28,361,256 and $24,250,414 for the years ended September 30, 2022 and 2021, respectively.
-Our ability to generate revenues and achieve profitability will depend on numerous factors, including success in: - developing and testing product candidates; - receiving regulatory approvals for our product candidates; - commercializing our product candidates that receive regulatory approval; - manufacturing commercial quantities of our product candidates at acceptable cost levels; - obtaining medical insurance coverage for any approved product candidate; and - establishing a favorable competitive position for any approved product candidates.
+We expect Citius Oncology to begin generating revenues following the launch of LYMPHIR in the first half of 2025.
+We incurred net losses of $39,138,839 and $32,542,912 for the years ended September 30, 2024 and 2023, respectively.
+At September 30, 2024, we had stockholders' equity of $74,101,830 and an accumulated deficit of $201,370,218.
+Our net cash used in operating activities was $28,201,375 and $29,060,212 for the years ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, we had outstanding liabilities of $33.3 million and outstanding commitments of $21.8 million to third parties for LYMPHIR licensing, supply and other costs, that, if left unpaid, could result in a delay in the commercialization of LYMPHIR, breach of contract, loss of licensing rights or other events that would have a material adverse effect on our business and operations.
+Our ability to generate revenues and achieve profitability will depend on numerous factors, including success in: - Citius Oncology successfully commercializing LYMPHIR; - developing and testing product candidates; - receiving regulatory approvals for our other product candidates; - commercializing our other product candidates that receive regulatory approval;- manufacturing commercial quantities of our products and product candidates at acceptable cost levels; - obtaining medical insurance coverage for any approved product candidate; and - establishing a favorable competitive position for any approved product candidates.
 Many of these factors will depend on circumstances beyond our control.
 We cannot assure you that any of our product candidates will be approved by the FDA or any foreign regulatory body or obtain medical insurance coverage, that we will successfully bring any approved product to market or, if so, that we will ever become profitable.

 We have a limited operating history upon which to evaluate our ability to successfully commercialize our product candidates.

-We have two late-stage stage product candidates while our other product candidates are clinical stage.
+Citius Oncology has one recently approved but not yet launched product, LYMPHIR, and Citius Pharma has one late-stage stage product candidate, Mino-Lok, while our other product candidates are clinical stage.
 As a result, our success is dependent upon our ability to obtain regulatory approval for and commercialize our product candidates and we, as a company, have not demonstrated an ability to perform the functions necessary for the approval or successful commercialization of any product candidates.
-While various members of our executive management and key employees have significant prior experience in pharmaceutical development, as a company we have to date successfully completed only one late-stage clinical trial and are just beginning to undertake commercialization activities, in each case for I/ONTAK.
-Despite our progress with I/ONTAK, our operations have been limited primarily to business planning, acquiring our proprietary technology, research and development, recruiting management and technical staff, and raising capital.
+While various members of our executive management and key employees have significant prior experience in pharmaceutical development, as a company we have to date successfully completed only one late-stage clinical trial (much of which had been undertaken by Eisai prior to our in-licensing of the intellectual property of LYMPHIR) and are just beginning to undertake commercialization activities, in each case for LYMPHIR (through Citius Oncology).
+Despite our progress with LYMPHIR, our operations have been limited primarily to business planning, acquiring our proprietary technology, research and development, recruiting management and technical staff, and raising capital.
 These operations provide a limited basis for you to assess our ability to successfully commercialize our product candidates and the advisability of investing in our securities.

 Debt & Financing - Risk 1

-We anticipate that we will incur operating losses for the foreseeable future as we continue developing our product candidates.
+We anticipate that we will incur operating losses for the foreseeable future as we continue developing our product candidates which have not received regulatory approval.
 The amount and timing of our future funding requirements will depend on many factors, including, but not limited to: - the rate of progress and cost of our trials and other product development and commercialization programs for our current product candidates; - the costs and timing of obtaining licenses for additional product candidates or acquiring other complementary technologies; - the timing of any regulatory approvals of any of our product candidates; - the costs of establishing or contracting for sales, marketing, and distribution capabilities for our product candidates; and - the status, terms and timing of any collaborative, licensing, co-promotion, or other arrangements.
-We will need to access the capital markets in the future for additional capital for research and development and for operations.
-As of the date of this report, we do not anticipate seeking additional capital until sometime in 2023.
+We will need to access the capital markets in the near future for additional capital for research and development and for operations.
 Traditionally, pharmaceutical companies have funded their research and development expenditures through raising capital in the equity markets.
 Declines and uncertainties in these markets over the past several years have severely restricted raising new capital and have affected companies' abilities to continue to expand or fund existing research and development efforts.
-The COVID-19 pandemic could also adversely impact future fundraising activities.
-If the COVID-19 pandemic and related and/or other economic conditions continue or become worse, our future cost of equity or debt capital and access to the capital markets could be adversely affected.
+If economic conditions continue to be uncertain or become worse, our future cost of equity or debt capital and access to the capital markets could be adversely affected.
 If we are not successful in securing additional financing, we may be required to significantly delay, reduce the scope of or eliminate one or more of our research or development programs, downsize our general and administrative infrastructure, or seek alternative measures to avoid insolvency, including arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies or product candidates.

 Corporate Activity and Growth - Risk 1